NHOrus/srwq-compilation/episode-08.md

 You're sitting on guard duty, as the meeting between sides continues, when Irm and Kai finally return to the Trilobite.
 Everyone dismounts from their mechs and gathers round to hear the news.

 Irm seems to be expecting Kai to start, but eventually speaks up himself.
 "Ok, basically, Ms Zoldark has agreed to help the newcomers to find certain things they're looking for, in particular, the Zweizergain.
-In return, they...well, she was vague on that score, probably on purpose, so she has leverage on them in the future."
+In return, they... well, she was vague on that score, probably on purpose, so she has leverage on them in the future."

 "Wait, so they're together now?
 Does that mean she'll give them back Arado?"

 Kai shakes his head.
 "She's not stupid, she knows a bargaining chip when she sees one.
 They even mentioned that they had several pilots missing after their arrival here, and she said she knew nothing on that score.
 Hopefully they didn't see Irm squirm in his boots when the topic came up."

 "H-hey!
-I just...don't think keeping him locked up is going to benefit us long-term."
+I just... don't think keeping him locked up is going to benefit us long-term."

 "We'll cross that bridge when we come to it.
 Right now, we have another bridge to cross."